FlowFuse/website/src/blog/2023/12/dashboard-0-10-0.md

 </script>
 ```

-With this functionality in place, we can wire the `ui-template` ndoe to a `debug` node, and see the following when we play/pause the video:
+With this functionality in place, we can wire the `ui-template` node to a `debug` node, and see the following when we play/pause the video:

 ![Example debug output when our custom build video player is played/paused](./images/dashboard-video-2.png)